Juanma-8519/Embedded-Systems-Engineer-Assignment/README.md

 This is the work that I have been able to do during this week.
 As tasks that have been incomplete or need more time I would highlight the following:
 * Restructure code so that it can be interpreted easier.
 * More debugging in some aspects, for example the reception with the uart in hardware.
+Try to implement an acknowlegde command.
 * Try to find other programming methodologies so that the implementation in the FPGA will be more efficient.
 Regarding to this, I must say that in the current design the running phase synth_design has lasted up to an hour and a half.
 * Work in the interface to have visual information and make the use more friendly than in the command line of the COM.
 * Try the whole system with a waveform generator.